Alka Yagnik

-Alka Yagnik (born 20 March 1966) is an Indian playback singer who worked predominantly in Hindi cinema during late 80s to early 2000s.
-One of the most prominent singers of 1990s era Bollywood, she has received several accolades, including two National Film Awards, two Bengal Film Journalists' Association Awards and seven Filmfare Awards for Best Female Playback Singer (Note: Tied with Asha Bhosle.) from thirty-seven nominations.
-Alka has been described in the media as one of the greatest and most influential singers in Hindi cinema.
-She is cited as the 'Melody Queen' of Indian Cinema.
-Yagnik is one of the most successful and most popular female singers who reigned the Bollywood music industry for over two decades.
+Alka Yagnik (born 20 March 1966) is an Indian playback singer who worked predominantly in Hindi cinema from the 1980s to mid 2010s.
+One of the most prominent singers of 1990s era Bollywood, she has received several accolades including two National Film Awards, two Bengal Film Journalists' Association Awards and seven Filmfare Awards for Best Female Playback Singer (Note: Tied with Asha Bhosle.) from thirty-seven nominations.
+She was honoured with the Padma Bhushan by the Government of India for her contribution to Indian music and playback singing in 2026.
+Alka is cited as 'Voice of a Generation' and has been referred to as the 'Melody Queen' of Indian cinema.

-A prolific playback singer, Yagnik has sung the maximum number of female solos in her Bollywood career after Lata Mangeshkar and Asha Bhosle.
-In her career spanning over four decades she has sung songs for more than one thousand films and recorded over 22,000 songs in over 25 different languages.
-Twenty of her tracks feature in BBC's list of top forty Bollywood soundtracks of all-time.
-She is Ranked No.1 on the YouTube's Music Charts & Insights list of top global artists as of July 2025.
-She has been on the chart for years, with around 360-400 million views per week, around 18 billion views per year, an all-time unmatched record.
+Yagnik has sung the most female solo songs in Bollywood, behind only Lata Mangeshkar and Asha Bhosle.
+Several of her soundtracks were included in the BBC "Top 40 Bollywood soundtracks of all time".

-Yagnik has been recognised as the most streamed artist in the world by Guinness World Records with 15.3 billion YouTube views in 2022, with which some 12.3 billion or 80% are registered users from India, she is also the most listened to artist in Pakistan garnering 683 million views.
-The record book further reported that, "Kolkata-born Yagnik, 56, has been the most popular artist on the platform for the past three years, with 17 billion streams in 2021 and 16.6 billion in 2020."
+Yagnik is the most popular music artist of all time on YouTube, with a mention in the Guinness Book of World Records stating the figure as 17 billion streams in 2021 and 16.6 billion in 2020.
+As of 2026, she is the most streamed weekly music artist on Youtube.

 Early life

 Yagnik was born in Kolkata on 20 March 1966 to a Gujarati family.
 Her father's name is Dharmendra Shankar.
 Her mother Shubha was a singer of Indian classical music.
 In 1972 at age six, she started singing for Akashvani (All India Radio), Calcutta.
 At age 10, her mother brought her to Mumbai as a child singer.
 She was advised to wait until her voice matured, but her mother remained determined.
-On a subsequent visit, Yagnik got a letter of introduction to Raj Kapoor from his Kolkata distributor.
+On a subsequent visit, Yagnik got a letter of recommendation to Raj Kapoor from his Kolkata distributor.
 Kapoor heard the girl and sent her with a letter to noted music director Laxmikant Shantaram Kudalkar.
 Impressed, Laxmikant gave her two alternatives – an immediate start as a dubbing artist or a later break as a singer; Shubha chose the latter for her daughter.
 Yagnik mentioned that she was a bright student but didn't like studies.